 - i.
-Adult: 3 mg/kg IM (maximum 300 mg) - 1.
-May repeat once after 5 minutes: 1.5 mg/kg IM (maximum 150 mg) - ii.
-Pediatric: must contact medical director or EMS fellow - iii.
-Nasal cannula ETCO2 monitoring must be utilized - 8.
+Adult: 2.5 5 mg IM - ii.
+May repeat x1 in 5 10 minutes as indicated (maximum total dose 10mg) - 8.
 Contact medical control for any additional sedation administration for patients remaining significantly combative/agitated and/or posing risk to the patient and/or providers - 9.
 For dystonic reaction following use of antipsychotic medication - A. Diphenhydramine (Benadryl®) - i.
-Adults: 25 50 mg IV, IM - ii.
-Pediatrics: > 9 months: 1 mg/kg IV, IM (maximum 25 mg) - 10.
+Adult: 25 50 mg IV, IM - ii.
+Pediatric: > 9 months: 1 mg/kg IV, IM (maximum 25 mg) - 10.
 Advanced Airway management as indicated - A. Airway: Intubation Protocol - B. Airway: BIAD Protocol - 11.
 Ensure proper tube placement using capnometry, SpO2 and ventilate with 100% oxygen - 12.
 Additional care as indicated by patient presentation

-- \ Any patient receiving midazolam or ketamine for sedation must be transported to the emergency department (ketamine = hospital emergency department only) - \ Maintain a high index of suspicion of medical/traumatic cause of behavioral disturbance - Abnormal vital signs or new onset psychiatric symptoms should be considered to have a medical cause until proven otherwise - 12 25% of patients with behavioral symptoms have medical cause - \ Sedation medications will only be given for medical care concerns - \ Dystonic reactions - > Characterized as an altered mental status displaying features of anxiety, facial grimacing, and torticollis (rigidity) of the neck - ➤ Typically results from antipsychotic medications (haloperidol Haldol®, fluphenazine Prolixin®), antiemetics (prochlorperazine Compazine®) - \ Patient must have the mental capacity to refuse medical care - Contact Medical Control for any concerns as to the patient's level of capacity to comprehend risks of refusing care and benefits accepting care - \ Always be aware of the possibility of domestic violence and/or abuse - ♣ Documentation must include the indications for sedation administration midazolam or ketamine
+- \ Any patient receiving midazolam or ketamine for sedation must be transported to the emergency department (ketamine = hospital emergency department only) - \ Maintain a high index of suspicion of medical/traumatic cause of behavioral disturbance - Abnormal vital signs or new onset psychiatric symptoms should be considered to have a medical cause until proven otherwise - ➤ 12 25% of patients with behavioral symptoms have medical cause - \ Sedation medications will only be given for medical care concerns - \ Dystonic reactions - Characterized as an altered mental status displaying features of anxiety, facial grimacing, and torticollis (rigidity) of the neck - ➤ Typically results from antipsychotic medications (haloperidol Haldol®, fluphenazine Prolixin®), antiemetics (prochlorperazine Compazine®) - \ Patient must have the mental capacity to refuse medical care - Contact Medical Control for any concerns as to the patient's level of capacity to comprehend risks of refusing care and benefits accepting care - \ Always be aware of the possibility of domestic violence and/or abuse - ★ Documentation must include the indications for sedation administration midazolam or ketamine